What Is Baccarat?

 This particular strategy is based on the famous Fibonacci number sequence in which the next number in a progression is decided by the sum of the previous two numbers:

 1, 2, 3, 5, 8, 13, 21, 34, 55 etc.

 In this particular strategy, there’s a great deal of math involved.
 However, you don’t need to be a wizard of numbers in order to put this system into practice.
 It’s actually not that hard when you’ve first gotten the gist of it.
 For every bet that you lose, you should increase it on the next wager.
 This cycle continues until you hit a win.
 Like the Martingale System, the Fibonacci System assumes that the doubling of the wager will be extremely profitable in the long run.
 Maybe, an example would make it a little easier to understand:

 You start with a $10 bet on the player’s hand.
 If you lose your first two wagers, your third wager should be 3x your original bet, i.e., $30 (3 x $10).
 If you win the third bet, your winnings will be $30, which means that you’ll have won back the money that you lost on the first two wagers.

 If your losing streak goes to three in a row, then your fourth wager should be 5x your original bet ($50).
 If luck is on your side, and you win the fourth round, you’ll receive $50 in winnings, which is the sum of the last two losing hands, i.e., $20 + $30.

 It’s simple: bet $10 until you lose, and then wager $20 until you lose.
 If you lose the $20 bet, go ahead and increase it to $50, then $80, $130, $210, $340 … just follow the Fibonacci sequence.

-When using Fibonacci, the bets don’t grow as fast as they do when using Martingale, but it’s still advisable that you set a limit for yourself in order to keep an eye on the bets and not lose control.
+When using Fibonacci, the bets don’t grow as fast as they do when using Martingale, but it’s still advisable to set a limit for yourself to keep an eye on the bets and not lose control.

 The Paroli System